-In just three seasons at the helm of the baseball program, BOB PRINCE has created a winning culture that has restored UMass Dartmouth to its contender status in the strongest conference in Division III.
-Entering his fourth season, Prince has compiled an overall record of 53-68 (.438), including a recent 20-win season.
+In just three seasons at the helm of the baseball program, Bob Prince has created a winning culture that has restored UMass Dartmouth to its contender status in the strongest conference in Division III.
+Entering his fifth season, Prince has compiled an overall record of 78-85 (.478), including a recent 20-win season.

 Prince was named head coach at UMass Dartmouth in August 2011, succeeding Bob Curran.
 In addition to his coaching responsibilities, Prince is the athletic facilities coordinator.

 In 2014, Prince guided the Corsairs to an overall record of 21-22, marking the program’s most successful season in terms of victories since 2005.
 UMass Dartmouth won five of its final seven conference contests to post an 8-6 mark and earn the No. 3 seed in the annual Little East Conference Baseball Championship tournament.
 Prince led his charges to victories over intrastate rival UMass Boston and Southern Maine before suffering one-run losses to two nationally-ranked clubs (Eastern Connecticut, Southern Maine) to close the 2014 campaign.